fms-faisal/DayMate/README.md

 6. Deploy!

-### Environment & Deployment notes
+### Environment & Deployment

-- Do NOT commit a `.env` file with real API keys or secrets.
-Use `backend/.env.example` as a template for local development and set real secrets in the hosting provider dashboard (Render/Vercel).
-- Backend CORS: set `ALLOWED_ORIGINS` in Render to a comma-separated list of allowed frontends (for example: `http://localhost:5173,https://your-frontend.vercel.app`).
-Avoid using `*` when your app uses credentials (cookies or auth headers) because browsers block wildcard origins combined with Access-Control-Allow-Credentials.
+This section outlines the configuration required to run DayMate locally and in production.

+- TOMTOM_API_KEY
+- NEWS_API_KEY
+- GEMINI_API_KEY
+- ALLOWED_ORIGINS (comma-separated list of allowed front-end origins)

+For local development: copy `backend/.env.example` to `backend/.env` and fill in values.
+For production, set these values in your host's environment configuration (for example, Render's Service Environment settings).

+- `ALLOWED_ORIGINS` should contain the exact origins your frontend will use (for example `http://localhost:5173,https://day-mate-navy.vercel.app`).
+- Do not use a wildcard (`*`) when your frontend relies on credentials (cookies or auth headers), since browsers require an explicit origin when credentials are allowed.

+- Firebase / Firestore:
+  - Enable Authentication (Google provider) and add your deployed frontend domain to Authorized Domains in the Firebase Console.
+  - Structure chat data under `users/{uid}/chatHistory` so records are user-scoped.
+  - Apply Firestore security rules that restrict access to authenticated users acting on their own data; an example rule is shown below.
-- Frontend build-time variables: On Vercel set `VITE_API_URL` to your backend URL (for example `https://daymate-backend-5f7j.onrender.com`) and the `VITE_FIREBASE_*` values from your Firebase project settings.
+    Frontend build-time variables: On Vercel set `VITE_API_URL` to your backend URL (for example `https://daymate-backend-5f7j.onrender.com`) and the `VITE_FIREBASE_*` values from your Firebase project settings.
 These are read at build time — update them in Vercel and redeploy the site.
-- Firebase: enable Authentication (Google provider) and add your Vercel domain to the Authorized Domains in Firebase Console.
-Verify `firestore.rules` restrict access to authenticated users only (see recommended snippet below).

-Recommended Firestore rules (restrict reads/writes to authenticated users under their UID):
+    Recommended Firestore rules (example - restrict reads/writes to authenticated users under their UID):

 ```text
 rules_version = '2';